-5. Late Payment Fee (per Trimester) Students are expected to settle the payments for their courses before the start of each Trimester by a stated date.
-Should a student miss this deadline, they will be charged this late payment 5% of Trimester Fees if pay in Week 2 fee.
-Students will be suspended from classes if full payment is not received by the end of Week 4.
-10% of Trimester Fees if pay in Week 3 6.
-Re - Take Exam Fee (per course) If a student fails an examination or fails to turn up for an examination and requires a re-sit examination, they will be charged this fee.
-AED 500 7.
-Transfer Credits Assessment Fee This is a one off fee for students who apply to transfer credit for courses they have studied in other universities.
-The transfer of credits requires the mapping of course contents.
-AED 1500 Test - Out Fee (per course) A student who has prior knowledge of a certain course may apply to "test out."
-This involves demonstrating they already have achieved the learning outcomes by sitting a separate assessment.
-AED 1000 9.
-Reprinted Copy of Final Parchment All students are entitled to one final academic parchment (degree diploma with microchip).
-Should additional copy of parchment be required, this fee will apply.
-AED 250 Additional Copy of Final Transcript All students are entitled to one final academic transcript (record of courses taken and grades).
-Should additional copy of transcripts be required, this fee will apply.
-AED 50 Graduation Regalia (if purchasing) Some students like to buy their own gowns for their graduation ceremony.
+5. Late Payment Fee (per Trimester) 5% of Trimester Fees Students are expected to settle the payments for their courses before the if pay in Week 2 start of each Trimester by a stated date.
+Should a student miss this deadline, they will be charged this late payment fee.
+10% of Trimester Fees Students will be suspended from classes if full payment is not received if pay in Week 3 by the end of Week 4.
+6. Re - Take Exam Fee (per course) If a student fails an examination or fails to turn up for an examination AED 500 and requires a re-sit examination, they will be charged this fee.
+7 Transfer Credits Assessment Fee /.
+This is a one off fee for students who apply to transfer credit for courses they have studied in other universities.
+The transfer of credits requires AED 1500 0 the mapping of course contents. ð.
+Test - Out Fee (per course) AED 1000 per 3 credits A student who has prior knowledge of a certain course may apply to "test course out."
+This involves demonstrating they already have achieved the (INTS202 = AED 2000) learning outcomes by sitting a separate assessment.
+9. Reprinted Copy of Final Parchment All students are entitled to one final academic parchment (degree AED 410 diploma with microchip).
+Should additional copy of parchment be L required, this fee will apply.
+10. Additional Copy of Final Transcript All students are entitled to one final academic transcript (record of AED 50 courses taken and grades).
+Should additional copy of transcripts be ALD JU required, this fee will apply.
+11. Graduation Regalia (if purchasing) Some students like to buy their own gowns for their graduation ceremony.
 This fee is to cover the cost of the gown.
-All students are welcome to borrow a gown from EAHM and will be charged a deposit which is fully refunded when the gown is returned.
-AED 500 12.
-Loan Laptop Fee Should a student require a loan laptop, they will be charged this fee per Trimester.
-AED 1920 TOEFL ITP The students can take / on institutional paper-based TOEFL test at EAHM and will be charged this fee per test.
-AED 600 Locker Key Should the students lose the loan locker key, they will be charged for the replacement of the lock / key and installation.
-AED 100 15.
-Accommodation Daily Rate By selecting a package instead, which can include the bridging period/s (Trimester breaks), students can enjoy significant savings and will be able to stay in their studio during the holidays.
-If full package payment is not received prior to the start of the trimester, the daily rate will be applied until the end of that Trimester.
-Please see the myEAHM Ops page for details.
-AED 150 Daily

-16. Library Fines If a student returns loaned library items late, they will be asked to settle the following fees: For items on a two-week loan AED 5 per / day For items on overnight loan AED 5 per / hour For reserve collection items / chargers / headsets AED 5 per / hour
+All students are AED 500 welcome to borrow a gown from EAHM and will be charged a deposit which is fully refunded when the gown is returned.
+12. Loan Laptop Fee Should a student require a loan laptop, they will be charged this fee per AED 1920 Trimester.
+17 TOEFL ITP 13.
+The students can take / on institutional paper-based TOEFL test at EAHM AED 600 L . and will be charged this fee per test.
+14. Locker Key Should the students lose the loan locker key, they will be charged for the AED 100 replacement of the lock / key and installation.
+15. Accommodation Daily Rate By selecting a package instead, which can include the bridging period/s 1 (Trimester breaks), students can enjoy significant savings and will be able to stay in their studio during the holidays.
+If full package payment AED 150 Daily is not received prior to the start of the trimester, the daily rate will be · · applied until the end of that Trimester.
+Please see the myEAHM Ops page 1 for details.
+16. Library Fines If a student returns loaned library items late, they will be asked to settle the following fees: For items on a two-week loan AED 5 per / day For items on overnight loan AED 5 per / hour For reserve collection items / chargers / headsets AED 5 per / hour , 5 ,